 It’s so well hidden you may never even have noticed it on a stroll round Hyde Park.
-But tucked away in a copse of trees is a brand new nursery which is equipped to supply the Royal Parks with all the plants and shrubs needed each year for its world-class displays.
+But tucked away in a copse of trees is a super-sized nursery which is equipped to supply the Royal Parks with all the plants and shrubs needed each year for its world-class displays.

 But have the green-fingered among you ever wondered how these gardens are created?
 Mike Jones, nursery manager at The Royal Parks gives the inside track.